storacha/RFC/rfc/ipni-w3c.md

 ## Authors

+- [gammazero]
+- [gozala]
-- [gammazero], [olizilla]
+- [hannah]

 ## Goals

 A user can use a multihash that identifies data stored on w3s to lookup the location where the data can be retrieved and content claims describing that data. w3s can update content claims if necessary without having to republish data multihashes.

-This RFC describes how IPNI indexing can be used to lookup data locations and content claims for any CID within a CAR stored in w3c.
+This RFC describes how IPNI indexing can be used to lookup data locations and content claims for any piece of data, identified by a multihash, stored in w3c.

 ## Abstract

 A user stores content as opaque blobs containing series of blocks addressed by multihashes.
 Currently, these blocks are collected into a CAR file for storage as one body of data.
+This will be generalized into a blob of data that does not require a CAR file.

-The user creates an external CAR index [CARx-index](https://github.com/web3-storage/RFC/pull/9/files) that contains tuples of (multihash, offset, length) of any items the user intends to make individually retrievable from the car.

-With an [inclusion claim](https://hackmd.io/@gozala/content-claims?utm_source=preview-mode&utm_medium=rec#Inclusion-Claims), the user who created the CAR asserts that CAR contains a given set of multihashes, transitively, via the CARx-index.
+The user creates an [inclusion claim] that contains the multihash of the data blob and an array of tuples of (multihash, offset, length) of any items the user intends to make individually retrievable from their data blob.
+This inclusion claim serves as an external index into the user's data that can be stored and retrieved separately from the data.
+This inclusion claim is also the user's assertion that their data blob contains the data represented by a given set of multihashes.

-After storing the CAR and CARx-index, w3s creates a [location claim](https://hackmd.io/@gozala/content-claims?utm_source=preview-mode&utm_medium=rec#Location-Claims) for the CAR file and the CARx-index.
+After storing the data blob and the inclusion claim, w3s creates a [location claim](https://hackmd.io/@gozala/content-claims?utm_source=preview-mode&utm_medium=rec#Location-Claims) for the blob and the inclusion claim (serialized to bytes).
 Each location claim maps an item's CID to a URL where the item can be retrieved.

-w3s creates a Content Claims Bucket.
-This is a container, stored on w3s network, that holds all content claims associated with the stored data.
-The location claims and inclusion claim are written to the claims bucket.
-The claims bucket is then stored.
+w3s creates a Content Claims Bundle.
+This is a container, stored on the w3s network, that holds all content claims associated with the stored data.
+The location claims and inclusion claim are written to the claims bundle.
+The claims bundle is then stored in the user's storage space.

-[IPNI](https://github.com/ipni/specs/blob/main/IPNI.md) will allow a client to lookup any of the multihashes, that are in the CARx-index, to get information sufficient to recover the claims bucket.
-The location claims from the claims bucket can then be used to get the CARx-index and CAR data.
+[IPNI](https://github.com/ipni/specs/blob/main/IPNI.md) will allow a client to lookup any of the multihashes from the blob inclusion claim, to get information sufficient to retrieve the claims bundle.
+The location claims and the inclusion claim can be read from the bundle to allow the client to retrieved the desired pieces of data from the stored data blob.

 Information is provided to IPNI in the form of [IPNI Advertisements](https://github.com/ipni/specs/blob/main/IPNI.md#advertisements) that are signed by w3s and published to IPNI by w3s.
-Each  Advertisement

 When a new advertisement is published, an [IPNI Announcement](https://github.com/ipni/specs/blob/main/IPNI.md#announcements) is sent to IPNI to trigger IPNI to fetch the new advertisement.

+Each Advertisement is associated with a data blob, and allows IPNI to map all of the multihashes in the inclusion claim to information needed to retrieve the claims bundle.

 ## Introduction

-We publish ad-hoc batches of multihashes to IPNI.
-This proposal aims to align our usage of IPNI with [content-claims], by publishing an advert per [inclusion claim], and include the source claim in the IPNI Advertisement
+W3s publishes ad-hoc batches of multihashes to IPNI.
+This proposal aims to align our usage of IPNI with [content-claims], by publishing an advert per stored data blob.
+This is done so that any of the multihashes to chunks of data within the blob or the blob itself, can be used to look up the content claims bundle associated with the stored data, which in turn locates the data.

 ### Motivation

+- Allow w3s to track where data is stored and what blocks it contains without the need for a centralized database
+  - Content Claims Bundle has all information describing data
+  - Not only located data, but delegated responsibility of asserting that data is at the specified location
+  - Network becomes more distributed by eliminating central database
+- Provide a way for used to read specific block stored within a blob, without needing to fetch the whole blob.
+  - Enabled by inclusion claim with block index information
+  - Lowers transfer delay and bandwidth cost where range-reads can be supported
+  - Removed the need to search through data to find a specific piece.
-- Align IPNI advertisement entries with CAR block sets, so that these multihashes can be queried to get the location of the CARx-index and CAR data.
+- Align IPNI advertisement with data blob and content claims so that these multihashes can be queried to get a claims bundle containing all information needed for retrieving data from the blob.
-  - This exposes our block-to-car indexes.
-Anyone could use IPNI to find which CAR a block is in.
-  -   The context id bytes provide the CAR CID for any block look up.
-The CAR CID can then be used to find the CAR index via our content-claims API.
+  - Information looked up by multihashes can change by using contextID to update claims bundle ID
-  - We could delete the IPNI records by CAR CID if the CAR is deleted.
+  - IPNI records can be deleted if the data is not longer available.
-- Make IPNI advertising an explicit UCAN capability that clients can invoke rather than a side-effect of bucket events
+- Make IPNI data indexing optional and initiated by the user with an explicit UCAN invocation, rather than a side-effect of bucket events.
-  - With this we are free to write CARs anywhere.
-The user's agent invokes a `ipni/offer` capability to ask us to publish an IPNI advertisement for the blocks of data stored.
-  - w3s commits to user that it can serve data from a particular location, and user redelegates thst to IPNI to create advertsiement.
-  - This empowers the user to opt-in or out as they need, and allows us to bill for the (small) cost of running that service.
-- Provide a way to retrieve a CAR index, that has (multihash, offset, length) tuples, without retrieving the CAR file.
-    - Eliminates the need to rely on the CARPark database.
-Block location information can now be stored on the w3s network.
+  - Removed the need to rely on S3 bucket events and lambdas
-    - Clients can request specific data item and only receive data for that item.
-- Put the source inclusion claim in the IPNI advert metadata.
-  - Identifies the source of the stored data, which is the client.
+  - No need for buckets events allows write to anywhere.

 ### Quick IPNI primer